 The Committee reviewed the carrying values of the Group projects and the Group inter-company loans and carried out impairment reviews.
-The project carrying values are assessed against the IFRS 6 criteria set out in Note 1(n) starting on page 37.
+The project carrying values are assessed against the IFRS 6 criteria set out in Note 1(n).
 Loans to Group undertakings are assessed for impairment under IFRS 9.

 As a result of the year-end review, it was judged that the Pyramid Project expenditure should be fully impaired.
 The review of the recoverability of loans to subsidiary undertakings was also carried out and it was decided to write off the Loan to Tertiary Middle East Ltd due to the write off in the underlying investment in the Ghurayyah joint venture.
-Further details are provided on pages 38 and 44.